Kochi Metro: Design

+A similar theme has been adopted by all stations of the Phase-II extension.
+The Palarivattom Junction station would focus on the legacy of the state's Cartoonists, Chembumukkku would be designed around Kerala's musical instruments and Vazakkala will be about the Lampmaking industry of Kerala.
+Padumugal station would focus on the traditional Coir industry while the Cochin SEZ station would be about the Ornaments and jewellery of the state.
+Chitteukara would focus on Kerala's Snake-boat races while KINFRA park staion would incoporate elements of the Malayali martial art Kalaripayattu into its design.
+The Infopark and Kochi Smartcity stations would focus on the traditional dances of Kerala, namely Kathakali and Theyyam.

 Stations were designed to provide the maximum natural ventilation in passenger areas.
 All stations utilize LED lighting and have water efficient fittings in toilets.
 Some stations also provide facilities for rainwater harvesting.
 A three-second tune composed by Bijibal will be played whenever train doors open or close at stations.
 The tune features traditional sounds of Kerala music featuring a chenda and ilathalam.
 KMRL chose to play the tune instead of the typical chime played on other metros in the country in order to give "Malayali flavour" to the metro system.